Glenn Stevens: Career

-RBA governor
+Reserve Bank of Australia Governor

 Following the September 2006 retirement of Ian Macfarlane, who served as Governor for ten years, Stevens was appointed to replace Macfarlane.
-Stevens has demonstrated a commitment to the style of operation of the Reserve established under Macfarlane including its independence from the direct influence of government, the 2-3% inflation target over the course of the economic cycle, and the accountability of the Reserve when the decision is made to change interest rates.
+Stevens has demonstrated a commitment to the style of operation of the Reserve established under Macfarlane including its independence from the direct influence of government, the 2–3% inflation target over the course of the economic cycle, and the accountability of the Reserve when the decision is made to change interest rates.

 Early in 2008 Stevens announced an official interest rate rise by 50 basis points, predicting ongoing inflation pressures.
 This drew strong criticism from The Daily Telegraph.
-As the Global financial crisis of 2008–2009 progressed, Stevens announced large cuts to the official rate.
+As the 2008 financial crisis progressed, Stevens announced large cuts to the official rate.
 By the end of 2008, the Reserve Bank board, chaired by Stevens, had cut interest rates a total of 300 basis points, returning them to mid-2002 levels.
 By August 2013, interest rates had been cut to 2.5%, with the RBA monthly meeting minutes citing domestic economic growth below long-term trends, the relatively high value of the Australian dollar, and the "subdued" labour market as the justification for the historically low official interest rates.
 In May 2016 the RBA lowered the cash rate to 1.75%.
 The RBA stated that inflation has been unexpectedly low, due to low growth in labour costs and very low cost pressures elsewhere in the world; which justified lowering the cash rate to historically low levels.

 Macquarie Bank Chair of the Board

-In December 2021, it was announced that Stevens would be appointed as the Chair of both the Macquarie Group Limited and Macquarie Bank.
+In December 2021, it was announced that Stevens would be appointed the Chair of both the Macquarie Group Limited and Macquarie Bank.